rjo-uk/satellite-configuration/README.md

 ## Satellite login credentials

 Satellite login credentials can be placed in [inventories/inventory.yml](inventories/inventory.yml).
-These can be unencrypted (not recommended) or encrypyted with ansible-vault.
+These can be unencrypted (not recommended) or encrypted with ansible-vault.
 The quickest way to generate an encrypted record is via the `ansible-vault encrypt_string` command.

 For example:
 ```